benjaminion/upgrading-ethereum-book/src/book.md

     target: Checkpoint
 ```

-Every honest validator makes an attestation exactly once per epoch, containing its vote for the best head block.
+Every honest validator makes an attestation exactly once per epoch, containing its vote for the best head block in its view at the moment that it attests.
 Within each epoch, the validator set is split into committees, so that at each slot only $1/32$ of the validators are attesting.

 Nodes receive attestations both directly, via attestation gossip, and indirectly, contained in blocks.
 In principle, a node could receive attestations through other means &ndash; I could type an attestation in at the keyboard if I wished &ndash; but in practice votes propagate only via attestation gossip and within blocks.

+###### Storing latest messages

 On receiving an attestation, by whatever means, the node calls the fork choice's [`on_attestation()`](/part3/forkchoice/phase0/#on_attestation) handler.
 Before proceeding, the `on_attestation()` handler performs some basic [validity checks](/part3/forkchoice/phase0/#validate_on_attestation) on the attestation: